Getting Started

 Drengr has been fully uninstalled.

-Restart your MCP client to apply config changes.
+Restart your MCP client.

 If you installed via npm, drengr uninstall cleans up data and MCP configs, then reminds you to run npm uninstall -g drengr to remove the npm wrapper.